jquast/wcwidth/docs/intro.rst

-The most reliable method to detect whether a terminal profile is set for "Ambiguous width as wide" mode is to display an ambiguous character surrounded by a pair of Cursor Position Report (CPR) queries with a terminal in cooked or raw mode, and to parse the responses for their ``(y, x)`` locations, and measure the difference of the ``x`` positions.
-This code should also check whether it is attached to a terminal and timeout, and then fallback to the preferred locale.
+The most reliable method to detect whether a terminal profile is set for "Ambiguous width as wide" mode is to display an ambiguous character surrounded by a pair of Cursor Position Report (CPR) queries with a terminal in cooked or raw mode, and to parse the responses for their ``(y, x)`` locations and measure the difference ``x``.

+This code should also be careful check whether it is attached to a terminal and be careful of possible timeout, slow network, or non-response when working with "dumb terminals" like a CI build.

-`jquast/blessed`_ library provides a `Terminal.detect_ambiguous_width()`_ method:
+`jquast/blessed`_ library provides such a helping `Terminal.detect_ambiguous_width()`_ method:

 .. code-block:: python